 Again, technical complexity is no measure for the “success” of any piece—though the journal Analysing world music shows how technically complex folk genres can be (in structure, rhythm, instrumentation, heterophony, timbre, and so on), with different parameters to those of WAM.
 And in function, much musicking in the world, performed for life-cycle and ceremonial rituals, is “serious”.
 The concert hall is an exceptional venue: flamenco, performed in bars and family juerga parties, is based on “deep” (jondo) expression.
 And (to exhume another justly discredited adjective) the more “primitive” the society, the more “serious” its music.

-You can compile your own lists, but I might randomly adduce the songs of spirit mediums and ashiqs, taranta (whose instrumental music, taken out of context, the uninitiated ear might not assume to be serious), Romanian funeral laments, the ceremonial cultures of Native Americans and Australian aborigines, reciting the Qur’an, musics of Iran (whose folk genres are just as serious as its chamber genres of “art” music!), the haka, all kinds of dance celebrations, and so on and on.
+You can compile your own lists, but I might randomly adduce the songs of spirit mediums and ashiqs, taranta (whose instrumental music, taken out of context, the uninitiated ear might not assume to be serious), Romanian funeral laments, the ceremonial cultures of Native American and Australian aboriginal peoples, reciting the Qur’an, musics of Iran (whose folk genres are just as serious as its chamber genres of “art” music!), the haka, all kinds of dance celebrations, and so on and on.
 Festivals around the world are serious…

 As to China, the qin zither is clearly considered serious, meeting all the usual criteria (old, notated, the preserve of an elite)—but as I showed in Dissolving boundaries, its music turns out to be of less complexity than the suites of the lowly Chinese shawm bands (for what that’s worth).
 As to the repertoire of Daoist ritual specialists, I’d include not just the cosmic sublimations of the elite Daoist, but rituals like the Invitation of ordinary household Daoists like the Li family.
 Indeed, in Daoist ritual studies I see parallels with our debate: again, scholars focus on collecting disembodied early written texts, rather than the messy changing realities of performance in modern society.